 For federal income tax purposes, Fund distributions of short-term capital gains are taxable to you as ordinary income.
 Fund distributions of long-term capital gains are taxable to you as long-term capital gains no matter how long you have owned your shares.
-A portion of income dividends reported by the Fund may be gualified dividend income eligible for taxation by individual shareholders at long-term capital gain rates provided certain holding period requirements are met.
+Because the income of the Fund is primarily derived from investments in US REITs, generally none or only a small portion of the income dividends paid to you by the Fund is anticipated to be qualified dividend income eligible for taxation by individuals at long-term capital gain tax rates.